Natt5/challenge11-professional-README-generator/README.md

 ## Installation and Usage

-- Make a local copy of the repository on your computer.
+Make a local copy of the repository on your computer.
-- Open your terminal and navigate to the project directory.
+Open your terminal and navigate to the project directory.
-- To install the necessary dependencies, run npm install.
+To install the necessary dependencies, run **npm install**.
-- You only need to execute node index.js in your terminal and follow the instructions to use the Professional README Generator.
+You only need to execute node index.js in your terminal and follow the instructions to use the Professional README Generator.
-- After you complete the questions, your project directory will have a README.md file.
+After you complete the questions, your project directory will have a README.md file.

 ![A walkthrough video demo of the Professional Readme Generator](link to google drive here)